Agua de Piña (pineapple water fresca)

 Blended pineapple and water in a blender.

-NOTE: Depending on the size of your blender this step will need to be done in batches.
+Note: Depending on the capacity of your blender, this step might need to be done in batches.

 Strain the pineapple mixture (read notes) into a large pitcher.
 Pour in the remaining water and add 1/4 cup sugar.